 Appraisal and Assessment Services

-An appraisal and valuation is an important step in assessing your business’ financial well-being or considering the sale of all or a portion of a media business is the determination of its value.
+An appraisal and valuation is an important step in assessing your business’ financial well-being or considering the sale of all or a portion of a media business.
 Whether for estate purposes, in anticipation of the establishment of an Employee Stock Ownership Plan, for a change of control transaction or for the protection of minority shareholders, a comprehensive valuation of the business is essential.
 A proper media appraisal requires an extensive review of a business’ financial history, the development of reasonable financial projections and a thorough examination of how the market is served and how the business performs relative to its industry and the overall market.

 Fairness opinions are put together utilizing a broad range of methods.
 These include: